kostela/kostela/README.md

    - Delivering floorplan activities at both IPs and/or SOC level
    - Performing physical verifications as DRC, LVS, XOR, antenna check
    - Performing parasitic extractions to achieve high quality layout deliveries
-   - Experience in designing a range of analog circuits such as amplifiers, comparators, reference circuits and digital-analog convertors
+   - Experience in designing a range of analog circuits such as amplifiers, comparators, reference circuits and digital-analog converters
-### My projects
+### Projects I took part in:
 * #### Programmable Resolution 1-Wire Digital Thermometer
    05/2021 - 07/2021
    Technology: SOI018